Georgi-G-Angelov/shapka/README.md

 - delete games
 - only allow the host to use the host page
 - if the host goes to await page, redirect them to host page
-- slider for words limit
+- slider for words limit (maybe also random button)